-But if budget constraints do not allow you to, make sure that your second hand equipment are in good running condition, lest they will only give you headache and cost you more in the long run.
+But if budget constraints do not allow you to, make sure that your second-hand equipment is in good running condition, lest they will only give you a headache and cost you more in the long run.

 In the olden days, if the cost of repair is more than 57% of the cost of a brand new one, it is more economical to buy the latter (brand new).
 However, now there are shops that offer advanced repair technology that matches the efficiency of the original.
 But they vary in cost.

 The motor pumps of today are more energy efficient (EE) unlike before.
 Better check out the real cost of repair (spare parts, service, etc.) so you may know if replacement is cost-effective enough.

-All manufacturers of pool pumps generally warrant their products in limited time period.
-Moreover, majority of manufacturers have 1-year warranty on the unit, barely some offer much longer.
+All manufacturers of pool pumps generally warrant their products in the limited time period.
+Moreover, the majority of manufacturers have 1-year warranty on the unit, barely some offer much longer.

 In order to have the warranty honored by the manufacturers, the unit should be free from tampering or remained un-opened (motor and pump) during the duration of the warranty period.
 Even reparations are covered by warranties issued by the repair shop.

 One of the common mistakes pool owners do during the warranty period is replacing the shaft seal.
 The warranty offered by the manufacturer is voided when there is seal failure.

 That’s why if your unit is brand new and experienced abnormality within the prescribed period, better to report it to your dealer.
 Never try to fix the problem yourself or open up (or disassemble) any part of the pump or motor, otherwise, the warranty will be forfeited.
 The same goes with repairs.